Sri Lanka Rupavahini Corporation: Management and funding

 Rupavahini is an autonomous corporation run by a chairman, director-general, and a board of directors appointed by the president.

 Until 1998, Rupavahini was funded by a licence fee system: every television owner with at least VHF reception had to pay the government a yearly fee.
-After a parliament act, the licence fee was scrapped and the funding of Rupavahini was changed to a system of government grants supplemented with TV advertising.
+After a parliament act, the licence fee was scrapped and the funding of Rupavahini was changed to a system of government grants supplemented by TV advertising.